 Investment platforms usually offer the following range of investment choices:

 Shares – These are investments made in individual companies.
 Having shares in a company means that you own a part of it.
 If the company does well, the price for individual shares rises and you make a profit, whereas bad performance means the share price will drop, reducing your profits or causing your shares to be worth less than you originally paid for them.
-There is even the possibility that you could lose all your investment.
+There is even the possibility that you could lose all your investment if the firm goes bust.

 Funds – These are a very common way of investing.
 Investment funds pool individual shares, bonds or both that have a common ‘theme’.
 The individual parts are called units.
 The theme can be quite wide-ranging.
 For example, you might invest in a fund that is specific to a region such as Europe or Asia or an individual country, such as Germany.
 Or you might pick a fund that is investing in a commodity, such as oil, gold or one that invests in green technologies – in fact almost anything you can think of.
-However, there is still the possibility that you can lose all your money.
+There is still the possibility that you can lose all your money, however this is a lower risk than with individual shares as your fund will be invested across multiple companies..

 Links to third parties on this page are paid for by the third party.
 You can find out more about the individual products by visiting their site.
 Moneyfacts.co.uk will receive a small payment either if you click the links or if you use their services after you click through to their site.
 All information is subject is subject to change without notice.
 Please check all terms before making any decisions.Disclaimer